pebgroup/taxonomy_matcher/BIEN_taxonomy/BIEN_common_format_documentation.md

 4	           | Name\_name_name\_name   | species
 4	           | Name\_name_x\_name      | species

-Get rows for split length 4 and loop through them asking following conditions:
+Get rows for split length 4 and follow protocol for each entry:

 1. position 1 and 3 are "x"